The monarchs of Spain greeting guests at a reception at the royal palace in Madrid

 The core royal family is a model family.
 I love the way the king’s three children care about each other.
 And despite the scandals that no doubt have been straining family relations, I’m quite positive that the sibling love that has bonded them will endure.

-The king and queen’s eldest child, Her Royal Highness the Infanta Elena, takes up her duties with impeccable sense of responsibility.
+The king and queen’s eldest child, Her Royal Highness the Infanta Elena, takes up her duties with an impeccable sense of responsibility.
 I’ve watched her preside over events that would tax the patience of the saintly; at such times her innate dignity makes it impossible for her to show the slightest sign of boredom.
 A born pro!

 I specially feel for the HRH Infanta Cristina, the younger daughter.
 I’m convinced that it will be to her own good to be indicted (imputada) in the so called Caso Noos (Noos Case) where her husband, Iñaki Urdangarin, is accused of money laundering and corruption, among other alleged crimes.
 An indictment would be the height of humiliation not only for Doña Cristina but also for the extended royal family.
-However, at this late date a court trial can’t possibly wreak much more damage than the scandal already has.
+However, at this late date, a court trial can’t possibly wreak much more damage than the scandal already has.